keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_adhoc.md

 ```

-* Back on the control server, execute the ad hoc command to show your custom facts:
+* Back on the control server, execute the ad hoc command to show your custom facts.
+Search for `my_` to
+  find your custom facts.
+Notice how the are integrated into the standard facts

 ```
-> ansible all -m setup -a 'filter=my_'
+> ansible all -m setup | less'
 ```

 ### 📗 Resources